 Syntax of CSS

 CSS follows a rule-based structure.
 Each rule consists of a selector and a declaration block.
-Selectors pick the HTML elements, while declaration blocks contain pairs of properties and values.
+Each CSS rule comprises a selector and a declaration block, where selectors identify the HTML elements to style, and declaration blocks define the properties and their corresponding values.

 selector {